Where to Go Fly Fishing in Washington in the Month of May

 May might be the best month for numerous bass and panfish opportunities in Washington.
 Fly fishing for these warmwater species is underrated and is available all over the state.
 Just about all small lakes and ponds have bass and panfish in them.
 Grab your float tube, pontoon boat, or other boat and hit the water this month.
 Most of the smaller lakes and ponds have mostly largemouth and panfish.
 Many of the larger lakes have smallmouth as well as largemouth and panfish.
 Eastern Washington abounds with these opportunities.
 Western Washington has gobs as well but Western Washington lakes may not have as dense of populations.
 Either way, take a 7- or 8-weight rod for bass and a 3- or 4-weight for panfish.
 As a general rule, cover lots of water and look for wood structure in shallow water for largemouth and rocky structure in deeper water for smallmouth.

 Fishing docks can be a great approach for both smallmouth and largemouth in the month of May on most lakes that have them.
 Position your boat and make your casts as close to the dock edges as possible.
+On sunny days, pay particular attention to the shady side of the dock.
 An intermediate sinking to medium sinking (type 2 or 3) is usually best for fishing around docks.
-If it is a sunny day, concentrate on the shaded side of the dock.

 Steelhead & Salmon

 May is the quiet month for steelhead and salmon for fly anglers in our area.
 Most rivers are closed for outgoing smolt migration or spawning winter steelhead.
 A few rivers are open, like the Cowlitz or some rivers in Oregon, but most fly anglers take advantage of other opportunities during May.
 Once we hit late May and into June, the salmon/steelhead game will be back for summer steelhead.
 Rivers like the Skykomish open the last Saturday of May and most are open by the beginning of June.
 We've had good returns of Chinook lately and already seeing some indications of good returns for this year.
 Fresh chinook take flies pretty well with large, flashy flies fished on sink-tips.
-For steelhead and salmon, and on the Skykomish in particular, make sure to keep an eye on the regulations as they can change quickly.
+The rivers on the Olympic Peninsula certainly offers some opportunities here, and the opportunity to fish the mouth close to the saltwater is a significant advantage when it comes to Chinook.
+For steelhead and salmon especially, please make sure to keep an eye on the regulations as they can change quickly.

 Summary